 Dismissal can occur after review of the student's academic, clinical, or professional deficiency.
-Students may be dismissed from the Physician Assistant program for any of the following reasons (including, but not limited to):

-- Failure to achieve and maintain a cumulative GPA of 3.0 to include consecutive quarters while on warning or probation for any performance cause (academic, clinical, and/or professional behavior) during the student's enrollment.
-(Please refer to the SAP policy in the South University Academic Catalog) - More than two cumulative quarters on warning or probation for any performance cause (academic, clinical, or professional behavior) during the student's enrollment - Failure of any course including rotations (D or F/ "Fail") in any quarter
+Students will be dismissed from the Physician Assistant program for the following reasons:

-- · Failing to successfully complete Performance Improvement Plans, remediation plans/outcomes - Severe transgressions of ethical and moral conduct (including but not limited to: violation of the honor code, stealing, or providing false documentation intended to deceive faculty or administration) - Violation of the CHP (College of Health Professions) Drug and Alcohol Screening policy - · Violation of the CHP Background policy - · Violation of the Honor Code
+- Failure to achieve a grade of C or better (or a "Pass" in a "Pass/Fail course) in any course, in any quarter - Failure to achieve and maintain a cumulative GPA of 3.0 in two consecutive quarters while on academic warning or academic probation status.
+(Please refer to the Satisfactory Academic Progress policy in the South University Academic Catalog.) - More than two cumulative (or consecutive) quarters on warning or probation for any performance cause (academic, clinical, or professional behavior) during the student's enrollment - Failing to successfully complete Performance Improvement Plans, Remediation Plans, or Program Learning Outcomes - Severe transgressions of ethical and moral conduct (including but not limited to: violation of the Physician Assistant Program Standards of Conduct or Professionalism, stealing, or providing false documentation intended to deceive faculty or administration) - Violation of the College of Health Professions Drug and Alcohol Screening policy - A recommendation from the Dean of Student Affairs for violation of the University Code of Conduct - A recommendation according to the University Academic Integrity Policy for honor code violation(s)